VsBrainy/VsBrainy/README.md

 ## Other info
 Feel free to fork this repo or use this repo as a template for your own mods if you'd like, just be sure to credit.

+The releases tab ONLY has source code, builds are on the GameJolt page.